Nichols’ 48-yard field goal lifts Navy past Tulane, 41-38

-Perry’s prayers — as well as the Midshipmen’s — were answered when Nichols connected on a 48-yarder as time expired to help Navy edge the Green Wave 41-38 on Saturday.
+ANNAPOLIS, Md.
+(AP) — ANNAPOLIS, Md.
+(AP) — Bijan Nichols kicked a 48-yard field goal as time expired, and Navy edged Tulane 41-38 on Saturday.

-“I had a really good feeling that our offense was going to get me in range, if not score, so I needed to be ready,” Nichols said.
-“I just went through my normal routine and practiced what I always practice doing.”

-Nichols’ kick — a yard shy of a career long — capped a seven-play drive to secure bowl eligibility for the Midshipmen (6-1, 4-1 American Athletic Conference) for the 15th time in 17 years.
+Nichols’ kick — a yard shy of a career long — capped a seven-play drive in the final 61 seconds to secure bowl eligibility for the Midshipmen (6-1, 4-1 American) for the 15th time in 17 years.

-After Tulane tied it at 38 with 1:01 left, Perry rushed five times for 44 yards on the ensuing drive to set up Nichols’ winner from the left hash.

-“We wanted to get a stop there and go into overtime,” Tulane coach Willie Fritz said.
-“I thought we were playing well, and I made a decision to play into overtime.
-We just did not tackle on a couple plays there at the end.
-If we would have gotten some tackles, they probably would have played for overtime, too.”

-Sophomore fullback Jamale Carothers rushed for a career-high 154 yards and accounted for four touchdowns and Perry rushed for 142 yards and threw for a touchdown for the Midshipmen.
+Sophomore fullback Jamale Carothers rushed for a career-high 154 yards and accounted for four touchdowns and quarterback Malcolm Perry rushed for 142 yards and threw for a touchdown for the Midshipmen.

-Diego Fagot returned an interception for a touchdown late in the first half for Navy, which scored on its first four possessions and never trailed.
+Diego Fagot returned an interception for a touchdown late in the first half for Navy, which scored on its first four possessions and never trailed the Green Wave (5-3, 2-2) but squandered a 24-0 lead.

 Tulane quarterback Justin McMillan threw for 290 yards and three touchdowns and rushed for another two scores in the loss.